What Is A Target Behavior

 Q: What if the target behavior doesn't change despite interventions?

 A: Re-evaluate the definition of the target behavior, its function, and the intervention strategies.
-Consider consulting with a professional for further assessment and guidance.
 It may be that the initial assessment was inaccurate or that a more intensive intervention is needed.
+In real terms, consider consulting with a professional for further assessment and guidance.
 A different approach might be warranted.

 Q: How long does it usually take to modify a target behavior?